FacuM/superadmin/README.md

 #How it works?
 The bot will review all your group membership requests one by one recursivelly and will read the creation date of the user's account.
 If the account have been created at leas 6 months before the current date, it  will be approved, otherwise denied.

+#facebookupdater

+Don't forget to check "facebookupdater", the Chrome extension.
+This extension is based in the javascript script "recursiveAddPollos.js", [read more](facebookupdater/README.md).

+Click [here](facebookupdater) to check the source and/or download a packed release.